Fare: Traditional American

 Reservations are required, especially during the busy times of the year.

-It's open all year with seasonal days and hours.
+The Washington Inn & Wine Bar is open all year with seasonal days and hours.

 New Jersey Leisure Guide strives to provide analytic restaurant reviews.